mjpost/sacrebleu/README.md

 may not reveal much information about the underlying model.
 It often makes much more sense to perform **paired statistical tests** using multiple systems.

+**NOTE:** For all the resampling functionality, the seed of the `numpy`'s random number generator (RNG) is fixed to `12345`.
+If you want to relax this and set your own seed, you can make this by exporting the environment variable `SACREBLEU_SEED` to an integer.
+Alternatively, you can export `SACREBLEU_SEED=None` to skip initializing the RNG's seed and allow for non-deterministic behavior.

 ## Paired Significance Tests for Multi-system Evaluation
 Ideally, one would have access to many systems in cases such as (1) investigating whether a newly added feature yields significantly different scores than the system without that feature or